GraphQLSP Config

 be written to the output directory.

-option accepts two different formats.
-Either a .d.ts
+The tadaOutputLocation option accepts two different formats.
+Either a .d.ts file location,

 are used to save the introspection result: